TrustedLLM/RegaVAE/README.md

 --cycle_annealing
 ```
 The above are only the best adjusted hyperparameters.
 You can get a better Step1 model by passing other parameters.
 The model we trained is available at this [link](https://drive.google.com/drive/folders/1HmTqQmHSmP_VZUDV9ADM6QEHwE3SazDi?usp=sharing).

+## Step2
+Step2 here corresponds to Step2 and Step3 in the figure.
+Before training, please rename the model trained in Step 1 to model_epoch_-1.pth and add it to the model generation path.